Rango-bit/CoTexNet/README.md

 ## 📋 Overview

 🌈This repository contains a official implementation implementation of our research paper “Learning conceptual textual prompts from visual regions of interest for medical image segmentation”.
-Our approach utilizes learning conceptual text from ROI images to assist the VLSM model for visual segmentation.
+Our approach learn conceptual text prompts directly from visual regions of interest (ROIs) to facilitate medical image segmentation.
+This repository provides the detailed implementation of applying our methods on multiple datasets.

 ## Framework